-When you begin to collect all those small victories—job-related or not—you build self-belief, confidence, happiness and resilience, so you can exile excuses.
+When you begin to collect all those small victories — job-related or not — you build self-belief, confidence, happiness, and resilience, so you can exile excuses.

 2. Welcome rejection letters

 Business coach Tiffany Han has created business and online programs that help you celebrate and learn from rejection letters.
 Remember, every rejection letter is one step closer to a job offer!
 Her 2015 program 100 Rejection Letters invited participants to celebrate the number of rejection letters they got.
 Why?
 Because there is courage in taking a leap and doing something that’s scary, especially when it comes to your career.
-It’s something to rejoice.
+It’s something to rejoice about.

 Cliché alert!
 You miss 100% of the shots you don’t take.
 So take a shot.

 We can get wrapped up in climbing the corporate ladder or following a certain career path.
 Enough of that!
 It’s time you refocus on your skills, your passions, and your internal compass.